khushi-purwar/WebDev-ProjectKart/Falling SnowFlakes Effect/Readme.md

 ## About The Project

-A simple Falling Snowflakes Effect built using HTML and CSS.
+A simple Falling Snowflakes Effect built using HTML, CSS and Javascript.

 <p  align="right">(<a  href="#top">back to top</a>)</p>